Car And Truck Accident Claims

 - Whether to speak to the other party’s insurance company when they contact you (the answer is a definite no).

 - What to do with your own insurance company and determining what insurance coverage you have that applies to your case.

 - Whether you should wait to see if your injuries get better on their own without seeking care (the answer is a definite no).

 - How to describe your injuries to your health care provider.

 - How to pay for your injury treatment.

-We know how to deal with these questions and the many more that come up, and the forests of red tape involved with properly representing injured persons, like finding out whether there are more than one at-fault party, whose insurance covers what, whether several insurance policies can be stacked, ensuring your insurance policy’s PIP pays for your accident-related care, and ensuring your healthcare providers have all necessary information to be able to best take care of you.
+We know how to deal with these questions and the many more that come up, and the forests of red tape involved with properly representing injured persons, like finding out whether there is more than one at-fault party, whose insurance covers what, whether several insurance policies can be stacked, ensuring your insurance policy’s PIP pays for your accident-related care, and ensuring your health care providers have all necessary information to be able to best take care of you.

 For questions about what to do if you have been in an accident, please see the Questions and Answers section.

 Please remember the Statute of Limitations, which is a certain period in which you must sue the person who caused the accident, and if you do not, you will forever lose the ability to do so.
 In Washington, generally, you must sue within three years of the date of the accident.